a-schaefers/luarocks-love2d-lsp-emacs-dev-env/README.md

 luver use 5.1.5
 # From within the project root...
 luarocks install foo
 # ... update .rockspec file by hand ?!?!
 Luarocks is bad on this part, currently.
+Seriously.
 emacs
 #  dev dev dev
 love . # run game